Lohagara Upazila, Chittagong: Administration

 Lohagara thana was turned into an upazila in 1983.

-Lohagara Upazila is divided into nine union parishads: Adhunagar, Amirabad, PUTİBİLA, Barahatia, Charamba, Chunati, Kalauzan, Lohagara, & Padua.
+Lohagara Upazila is divided into nine union parishads: Adhunagar, Amirabad, Putibila, Barahatia, Charamba, Chunati, Kalauzan, Lohagara, and Padua.
 The union parishads are subdivided into 40 mauzas and 43 villages.

 Education

 There are three kamil madrasas, two degree colleges (two honors courses), one mohila College (the only government college in Lohagara Upazila), nine fazil madrasas, one technical college, one school and college, 1 alim madrasas, 25 secondary schools (1 govt), 18 dakhil madrasas, two quami madrasas, 10 lower secondary schools, 105 primary schools, 43 ebtedi madrasas, and 30 kindergartens.